-We are a a member of the voluntary scheme for branded medicines pricing and access.
-The scheme applies a payment percentage on all branded sales above £5m (with other restrictions).
+We are a member of the of VPAG.
+The scheme applies a payment percentage on all branded sales above £6m (2023: VPAS £5m) (with other restrictions).
 As we reach these limits, we will be subject to this payment.
 There is additional risk associated with the level of the payment percentage which changes year on year.
 We monitor the situation and ensure that this is included in our operation forward looking plans.